Unbiased Markov chain Monte Carlo with couplings: Properties and parallel implementation

-In order for the left-hand side to be comparable to the asymptotic variance of MCMC, we can choose $m$ such that $m / (m-k+1) \approx 1$, e.g. by defining $m$ as a large multiple of $k$.
-The second term on the right-hand side is negligible compared to the first as either $k$ or $m$ increases.
-This informal series of approximations suggests that we can retrieve an asymptotic efficiency comparable to the underlying MCMC estimators with appropriate choices of $k$ and $m$.
+This informal series of approximations suggests that we can retrieve an asymptotic efficiency comparable to the underlying MCMC estimators with appropriate choices of $k$ and $m$ that depend on the distribution of the meeting time $\tau$.
+These choices are thus sensitive to the coupling of the chains, and not only to the performance of the underlying MCMC algorithm.
+Choosing $m$ as a multiple of $k$, such as $5k$ or $10k$, makes intuitive sense when considering that $k/m$ is the proportion of iterations that are simply discarded in the event that $\tau<k$.
 In other words, the bias of MCMC can be removed at the cost of an increased variance, which can in turn be reduced by choosing large enough values of $k$ and $m$.
-Large values of $k$ and $m$ are to be traded against the desired level of parallelism: one might prefer to keep $m$ small, yielding a suboptimal efficiency for $H_{k:m}(X,Y)$, but enabling more independent copies to be generated in a given computing time.
+This results in a tradeoff with the desired level of parallelism: one might prefer to keep $k$ and $m$ small, yielding a suboptimal efficiency for $H_{k:m}(X,Y)$, but enabling more independent copies to be generated in a given computing time.

-Thus we propose to choose $k$ such that $\mathbb{P}(\tau > k)$ is small, and $m$ as a large multiple of $k$, for the asymptotic inefficiency to be comparable to that of the underlying MCMC algorithm; more precise recommendations would depend on the target, on the budget constraint and on the degree of parallelism of available hardware.